Well5a/todolist/README.md

 Run `docker-compose up` in root directory to start the app.

-This will automatically pull the images from Dockerhub, you can find the todolist app [here](https://hub.docker.com/r/well5a/todolist).
+This will automatically pull the todolist and postgres images from Dockerhub, you can find the todolist app [here](https://hub.docker.com/r/well5a/todolist).
 You can also get the image...

 * locally: Build the app, then the image with `docker build -t todolist .` in project root directory